Fire Sprinklers: Myths vs. Facts

 - You don’t need to worry about your building’s heating system setting off the fire sprinklers (unless it catches fire!).
 The lowest temperature required to activate most fire sprinklers ranges from 150 – 165 degrees – levels of heat only a fire would produce.

-If you’re ready to install a fire sprinkler system in your New Jersey, Delaware or Philadelphia building, call Confires today!Category: Fire Sprinklers
+If you’re ready to install a fire sprinkler system in your New Jersey or Eastern Pennsylvania building, call Confires today!Category: Fire Sprinklers